HumanSignal/label-studio/docs/source/guide/stats.md

 - Needleman-Wunsch
 - Smith-Waterman

-### Intersection over Union example
+### Intersection over union example

-The Intersection over Union (IoU) metric compares the area of overlapping regions, such as bounding boxes, polygons or textual / time series one-dimensional spans with the overall area, or union, of the regions.
+The Intersection over Union (IoU) metric is used to compare the overlap between regions—such as bounding boxes, polygons, or textual/time series one-dimensional spans—against the combined area, or union, of the regions.

-For example, for two annotations `x` and `y` containing either bounding boxes or polygons, the following calculation occurs:
+For two annotations, `x` and `y`, which contain either bounding boxes or polygons, the following steps occur:

-- LSE identifies whether any regions overlap across the two annotations.
-Overlapping can be only considered with matched labels.
+* **Identifying Overlapping Regions**: The system identifies whether any regions overlap across the two annotations.
+Overlaps are only considered for matched labels (i.e., regions assigned the same label or class).
-- For each pair of overlapping regions across the annotations, the area of the overlap, or intersection `aI` is compared to the combined area `aU` of both regions, referred to as the union of the regions: `aI` ÷ `aU`
+* **Calculating IoU for Each Pair**: For each pair of overlapping regions, the area of overlap, or intersection (aI), is divided by the total combined area of the two regions, known as the union (aU).
+This gives the IoU for that pair as `aI ÷ aU`, which results in a value between `0` and `1`, where `1` indicates perfect overlap.
-- The average of `aI` ÷ `aU` for each pair of regions is used as the IoU calculation for a pair of annotations, or each IoU calculation for eadch label or region is used.
-For example, if there are two bounding boxes for each `x` and `y` annotations, the agreement of `x` and `y` = ((`aI` ÷ `aU`) + (`aI` ÷ `aU`)) ÷2 .
+* **Tracking the Maximum IoU**: When comparing multiple regions (e.g., multiple bounding boxes), the system tracks the highest IoU value for the pair using the formula `max_iou = max(iou, max_iou)`.
+This ensures that the most significant agreement between the two annotations is captured.
+Avoiding Averaging Misconceptions: In some cases, there may be multiple overlapping regions between annotations `x` and `y`.
+Rather than averaging all IoU values (which could be misleading), the highest IoU for each pair is retained, ensuring the most representative comparison of agreement between the annotations.

+This method ensures that only the strongest level of overlap between regions is recorded for each annotation pair, reflecting the highest possible agreement between the two annotations.

 #### Intersection over union with text